-- Incomplete grades are awarded only in situations when a student has successfully completed the major portion of coursework and extenuating circumstances prevent completion of course requirements during the term of enrollment. - It is the student's responsibility to formally request in writing a grade of 'Incomplete' with the instructor or course coordinator.
-The instructor will them complete the - A grade of 'incomplete' will be awarded only to students who otherwise currently have a grade average of 75.00% or higher and/or a satisfactory clinical rating in the course (if applicable). - Any course for which a grade of 'Incomplete' is assigned requires completion within the next semester in which the student is enrolled.
-Students must successfully complete the course requirements to remove the 'incomplete' prior to enrollment in subsequent nursing courses.
+Incomplete grades are awarded only in situations when a student has successfully completed the major portion of coursework and extenuating circumstances prevent completion of course requirements during the term of enrollment.

-- Students will not be permitted to progress in the nursing program until all course requirements to remove "Incomplete" grades are successfully achieved. - If, for any reason, the course requirements are not satisfactorily completed during the next semester of attendance, the course grade will be converted to a grade of 'F'.
+- It is the student's responsibility to formally request in writing a grade of 'Incomplete' with the instructor or course coordinator. - A grade of 'incomplete' will be awarded only to students who otherwise currently have a grade average of 75.00% or higher and/or a satisfactory clinical rating in the course (if applicable). - Any course for which a grade of 'Incomplete' is assigned requires completion within the next semester in which the student is enrolled.
+Students must successfully complete the course requirements to remove the 'incomplete' prior to enrollment in subsequent nursing courses. - If, for any reason, the course requirements are not satisfactorily completed during the next semester of attendance, the course grade will be converted to a grade of 'F'.